ed-mare/json_api_server/README.md

 ---

-All serializers inherit from SimpleJsonApi::BaseSerializer.
+All serializers inherit from JsonApiServer::BaseSerializer.
 It creates this structure:

 ```ruby
 {